Maximum Spontaneous Magnetization and Nambu-Goldstone Mode

 \begin{proof}{Proof of Lemma~\ref{lemma:vanishTransCorr}} In order to prove the statement of Lemma~\ref{lemma:vanishTransCorr} by relying on (\ref{LROtranscorr}), we use the ergodic decomposition \cite{BR1} of the translationally invariant equilibrium state $\rho_0$,

 where $\rho_{0,\lambda}$ is an ergodic state, and $\nu$ is the probability measure on the set of the extremal points.

 Consider first the magnetization in the second direction which is given by

 where the operator $\mathcal{A}_R$ is given by (\ref{AR}).
 Since the state $\rho_0$ yields the maximum magnetization in the third direction as proved in Sec.~\ref{Sec:SponMagFiniteT}, almost all the states $\rho_{0,\lambda}$ of the integrand also yield the maximum magnetization in the same direction.
 This implies that almost all the transverse magnetizations $\rho_{0,\lambda}(\mathcal{A}_R)$ are vanishing.
+Actually, this can be shown as follows: If the transverse magnetization is non-vanishing, then the magnetization vector may be written ${\bf m}:=(0,m^{(2)},m^{(3)})$ with $m^{(2)}\ne 0$.
+Since the third component $m^{(3)}$ takes the value $m_{\rm s}$ of the maximum spontaneous magnetization, the magnitude of the magnetization vector ${\bf m}$ becomes $\sqrt{(m^{(2)})^2+(m_{\rm s})^2}>|m_{\rm s}|$.
+This contradicts with the fact that $m_{\rm s}$ takes the supremum over all the magnetizations.

 Next, consider the long-range order which is given by

 Since the expectation value $\rho_{0,\lambda}(\mathcal{A}_R)$ is vanishing, the ergodicity of the states $\rho_{0,\lambda}$ yields that almost all the expectation values $\rho_{0,\lambda}(\mathcal{A}_R^2)$ must be vanishing in the limit $R\nearrow \infty$.
 Combining this with the above result (\ref{LROtranscorr}), we obtain